More veterans are returning from duty in Iraq and Afghanistan, some struggling with transition to civilian life and the invisible wounds of war.

 - There is a growing prevalence of veterans entering our jails, state, and federal prisons with criminal behavior stemming from service-related mental health and cognitive injuries.

-We provide training in the following areas:
+We provide training for:

-- Law Enforcement & Crisis Intervention Teams
+- Law Enforcement & Crisis Intervention Teams (CA POST certified)